mui/material-ui/pages/api/hidden.md

 The component cannot hold a ref.

-Any other properties supplied will be spread to the root element (native element).
+Any other properties supplied will be provided to the root element (native element).

 ## Demos